Film / Sex Mission

 - Take That: During Maks and Albert's hearing, they try to come up with the names of various male scientists to prove that men had a lasting impact on the human civilization, however, members of the committee insist that those were, in fact, all women.
 Since one of the scientists mentioned happens to be Copernicus, it might be read as a parody of a German-Polish controversy regarding the nationality of the famed astronomer (who considered himself a subject of the Polish king yet spoke German on an everyday basis), dating back to the very beginnings of both the German and Polish nationalist movements.

-- Twenty Minutes into the Future: The protagonists wake up from their hibernation in the year 2044, fifty years overdue.
+- 20 Minutes into the Future: The protagonists wake up from their hibernation in the year 2044, fifty years overdue.

 - Unusual Euphemism: Naturalization, for enforced sex change operations.